opnsense/update/README.md

 build a chain of trust by using current package fingerprints -> CA root certificates -> HTTPS -> OPNsense package fingerprints.

-What it will also do is turn a stock FreeBSD 10.1-RELEASE into an OPNsense installation, given that UFS was used to install the root file system.
+What it will also do is turn a supported stock FreeBSD 10 release into an OPNsense installation, given that UFS was used to install the root file system.